Skip to content

 Since 1998, Forest Animal Rescue has worked with wildlife rehabilitators across the state of Florida to provide safe, protected land for the release of native wildlife.
 In the absence of human interference, they can re-acclimate to life in the wild on their own terms.

-Captive wild animals that have been confiscated by authorities, used in research, abandoned to starve or have been attempted pets that failed because of their wild nature - they require lifelong care at an accredited sanctuary
+Captive wild animals that have been confiscated by authorities, used in research, abandoned to starve or have been attempted pets that failed because of their wild nature - they require lifelong care at an accredited sanctuary.
+We network, consult and assist other sanctuaries to benefit all animals in need.

 Rehabilitation and Release of Wild Black Bears